Skip to content

-Jack has a specialist criminal regulatory law, inquests, and personal injury practice.
+Jack has a specialist criminal regulatory law, inquests and public inquiries, and personal injury practice.
 His expertise is recognised by rankings in the major legal directories, and he was appointed to the Attorney General’s C Panel in 2021.

-- He is an established member of Crown Office Chambers’ market-leading criminal regulatory law team.
+• He is an established member of Crown Office Chambers’ market-leading criminal regulatory law team.
 His practice encompasses health & safety, environmental law, and motor offences.
 He regularly appears in both the Magistrates’ and Crown Courts for trials and sentencing hearings.
-He has been led by some of the leading practitioners in the field in complex manslaughter and HSWA 1974 trials; and, rare for his level of call, has successfully acted as sole counsel in a Crown Court health and safety trial.
+He has been led by some of the leading practitioners in the field in complex manslaughter and Health and Safety at Work Act 1974 trials.

-- He has inquests experience beyond his year of call, with his expertise encompassing public law, HSE and police involvement, custody, product liability and healthcare.
+• He has inquests experience beyond his year of call, with his expertise encompassing construction, public law, HSE and police involvement, custody, product liability, and health and social care..
 He is regularly instructed as sole counsel in complex, multi-day jury inquests, and has represented both corporate clients (such as the operator of the Manchester Metrolink and Balfour Beatty) and public bodies (such as South Central Ambulance Service and Surrey County Council) in several high-profile cases.
-He appeared in the first well-publicised case involving unlawful killing after the Supreme Court case of Maughan; was instructed regarding the Grenfell Inquiry; and is instructed in the Forbury Gardens Terrorist Attack Inquests
+He appeared in the first well-publicised case involving unlawful killing after the Supreme Court case of Maughan; was instructed in the Forbury Gardens Terrorist Attack Inquests and the Grenfell Tower Inquiry; and is currently instructed by the MCA in the Cranston Inquiry.

 Before coming to the Bar, Jack read History at Oxford University.
 Aside from the life at the Bar, he is a keen sailor.